cameronterry/dark-matter/readme.txt

 == Changelog ==

+= 2.0.4 =

+* Fixed an issue where check for logging out users was causing a MIME Type error in some instances.
+* A couple of improvements to Cookie SSO.

 = 2.0.3 =

 * Added and ensured that the no cache headers are used on all requests for the SSO flow.